SkooveLearn PianoDownload on the App Store

 The lines of grand staff

-This is why middle C is called so.
-Middle C is not called middle C because it is in the middle of the piano.
-It is called middle C because it is in the middle of the grand staff!
+Middle C is on an invisible line in the middle of the grand staff notes.
+It is called middle C because it is in the middle of the grand staff.

-Do you see how when we combine the two clefs together into the grand staff, these two notes are in the exact same position, one ledger line above or below the staff?
+When we combine the two clefs together into the grand staff, these two notes are in the exact same position, one ledger line above bass clef and one below treble.

-We add these additional invisible lines to the grand staff to account for the notes on a piano that extend beyond the grand staff.
-We call these lines ledger lines.
-We can have ledger lines in both treble clef and bass clef.
+Ledger lines are additional lines added to the grand staff to show the notes on a piano that extend beyond the piano grand staff.

-Occasionally, you will see notes written on ledger lines two, three, four, or even five lines above or below the staff.
-In the case of ledger lines below the treble clef, we could actually notate these pitches in the bass clef and in the case of ledger lines above the bass clef, we could notate these pitches in the treble clef.
+Observing the grand staff you will see notes written on ledger lines two or more lines above or below the staff.
+In the case of ledger lines below the treble clef, we usually notate these pitches in the bass clef and in the case of ledger lines above the bass clef, we could notate these pitches in the treble clef.
+Notation and use of clefs and ledger lines are heavily dependent on musical context and ease of reading the grand staff in music.

 The notes on grand staff include both the treble and bass clefs.
-The notes of the treble staff are simple to memorize if you use mnemonic devices for the lines and spaces.
-The treble clef notes are as follows:
+The notes of the treble staff are simple to memorize if you use mnemonic devices.
+The treble clef notes are:

 the treble clef notes